xregistry/spec/core/spec.md

 This specification does not define any requirements for the contents of this document, and it doesn't even need to be stored within the Registry itself.
-The Resource MAY choose to simply store a URL reference to the externally managed content instead.
+The Resource MAY choose to simply store a URL reference to the externally managed document instead.
 When the document is stored within the Registry, it can be managed as an opaque array of bytes.

 When a Resource does have a separate document, the URL for the Resource